-After the initial blocking step with 1x casein, the membrane is immersed for 10 minutes in a dilute avidin solution prepared by dispensing 2 drops of the Avidin D solution into 10 ml of TBS (using the protein blocking protocol).
+After the initial blocking step with 1x casein, the membrane is immersed for 10 minutes in a dilute streptavidin solution prepared by dispensing 2 drops of the streptavidin solution into 10 ml of TBS.
 Wash briefly with buffer.
-Incubate the membrane for 10 minutes in a dilute biotin solution, made by dispensing 2 drops of the Biotin solution into 10 ml of TBS.
+Incubate the membrane for 10 minutes in a dilute biotin solution, made by dispensing 2 drops of the biotin solution into 10 ml of TBS.
 Proceed with the transfer blot detection procedure.